Azure/Enterprise-Scale-for-AVS/terraform/scenarios/avs_brownfield_existing_vwan_hub/readme.md

-# Implement AVS with new VPN hub/spoke with 3rd Party NVA
+# Implement AVS with an existing VWAN hub

 ## Table of contents